 The illustration below is from the Common Data Set of one of the most selective colleges in the United States in which the college identifies 7 areas as “Very Important” during the application review process.
 Even when students meet the academic standards, their activities, talents, and personal qualities distinguish them from other academically accomplished applicants.

-Online Curriculum: Students will have 24/7 access to our Emerging Leaders online curriculum to complete lessons, at their own pace, between meetings in preparation for the monthly small group discussions.
+Online Curriculum: Students will have 24/7 access to our Emerging Middle School Leaders online curriculum to complete lessons, at their own pace, between meetings in preparation for the monthly small group discussions.
 These lessons will begin with a focus on self, by raising such questions as, “Who am I?
 What are my gifts and talents?
 What is my personality?
 What is my temperament?
 What is my learning style?
 What is my mindset?
 How gritty am I?”
 The lessons evolve to engage students in answering such questions as, “Where can I best lead?
 What type of people can I best collaborate?
 Where can I apply my gifts and talents to make a difference in my school and community?”